mildgrim/sensu-slack-handler/README.md

   runtime_assets:
   - sensu/sensu-teams-handler
   secrets:
-  - name: SLACK_WEBHOOK_URL
+  - name: TEAMS_WEBHOOK_URL
     secret: teams-webhook-url
   timeout: 10
 ```
-**Note**: The library used in the Sensu SDK for this plugin requires that if your Slack webhook URL is listed as an environment variable, the URL cannot be surrounded by quotes.
+**Note**: The library used in the Sensu SDK for this plugin requires that if your Teams webhook URL is listed as an environment variable, the URL cannot be surrounded by quotes.

-**Security Note**: The Slack webhook URL should always be treated as a security
+**Security Note**: The Teams webhook URL should always be treated as a security
 sensitive configuration option and in this example, it is loaded into the
 handler configuration as an environment variable using a [secret][5].
 Command
 arguments are commonly readable from the process table by other unprivaledged